Publications

 Given two candidate models, and a set of target observations, we address the problem of measuring the relative goodness of fit of the two models.
 We propose two new statistical tests which are nonparametric, computationally efficient (runtime complexity is linear in the sample size), and interpretable.
 As a unique advantage, our tests can produce a set of examples (informative features) indicating the regions in the data domain where one model fits significantly better than the other.
 In a real-world problem of comparing GAN models, the test power of our new test matches that of the state-of-the-art test of relative goodness of fit, while being one order of magnitude faster.

-34. Large Sample Analysis of the Median Heuristic Damien Garreau, Wittawat Jitkrittum, Motonobu Kanagawa ArXiv 2018
+Damien Garreau, Wittawat Jitkrittum, Motonobu Kanagawa

 In kernel methods, the median heuristic has been widely used as a way of setting the bandwidth of RBF kernels.
 While its empirical performances make it a safe choice under many circumstances, there is little theoretical understanding of why this is the case.
 Our aim in this paper is to advance our understanding of the median heuristic by focusing on the setting of kernel two-sample test.
 We collect new findings that may be of interest for both theoreticians and practitioners.
 In theory, we provide a convergence analysis that shows the asymptotic normality of the bandwidth chosen by the median heuristic in the setting of kernel two-sample test.
 Systematic empirical investigations are also conducted in simple settings, comparing the performances based on the bandwidths chosen by the median heuristic and those by the maximization of test power.